PureStorage-OpenConnect/PfaDscResource/README.md

 ## Installation Instructions

-1. Copy the .psm1 and .psd1 files to C:\Program Files\WindowsPoweerShell\Modules\PfaDscResource
+1. Copy the .psm1 and .psd1 files to C:\Program Files\WindowsPoweerShell\Modules\PfaDscResource.

 2. The Test-PodVolumeResource.ps1 script serves as a means of testing the resource, to use this supply the name of an existing volume, the name of a non-stetched active cluster pod, an array end point and api token string